dreampulse/modelizer/README.md

 **The epic ORM-Mapper you want to use for every serious Web-Application.
 You can access the API directly from your Browser-Code.**

+* Write your model code only once and access the SAME model on the client and the server (nodejs)
+* Auto-generated REST-API
+* Security via simple filters
+* Promise based API (Promises/A+)

 You can access the Model-API directly from your JavaScript-Client and from the Node.js-Server in the same way.
 Modelizer has a very strong filter-based security-API, so you can decide which objects can be accessed in which way from the client.
 Alongside Modelizer generates a beautiful REST-API.

 Modelizer was designed as a very thin layer which fits seamlessly in your software architecture.
 It only depends on MongoDB, you can chosse the the middleware and frontend technoloy you like best.
 For the examples we use MongoDB, express, and AngularJS (MEAN-Stack).